We here at Kili Experts are delighted to offer two unofficial routes. The first, and most well-known, is the Alternative Lemosho Route:

 There is one other disadvantage.
 On days 4-5 you are on one of the remotest parts of the mountain, ie the northern side of Kibo.
 There is no escape route for these two days except retracing your steps back towards the Shira Plateau.
 (From there you can drop down to Shira II to catch the emergency 4WD vehicle back to civilisation.)
 As such, it’s important that you are acclimatised thoroughly by the time you reach Moir Huts at the end of Day 3.
 If you are OK at Moir, then you should be fine as you don’t actually gain any more altitude for the next couple of days until you reach the other (eastern) side of Kibo.
 But if you do feel rough at Moir, you shouldn’t really continue – which means your trek will be cut very short.

-To be honest, this is rare: when we ran treks on this route, pretty much everyone made it to the summit, and the one time I did turn somebody back at Moir Huts, it was due to their fitness rather than their lack of acclimatisation.
+To be honest, this is rare: whenever I have run treks on this route before, pretty much everyone made it to the summit, and the one time I did turn somebody back at Moir Huts, it was due to their fitness rather than their lack of acclimatisation.
 So it’s not a major concern at all – but it is worth bearing in mind.

 The itinerary of the Alternative Lemosho Route